 Click Here for tab for Heart of Gold by Neil Young

-Taken from Neil’s fourth album ‘Harvest’, this is a classic rock/country rock song that has a great melodic feel with just a bit of bluesy/folk twang thrown in.
-This was the only single of Neil’s that charted in the UK, but it is still very widely loved and has enjoyed continued success due to Rolling Stones Magazine continually ranking amongst the best songs of all time.
+Taken from Neil’s fourth album Harvest, this is a classic rock/country rock song that has a great melodic feel with just a bit of bluesy/folk twang thrown in.
+This was the only single of Neil’s that charted in the UK, but it is still very widely loved and has enjoyed continued success, including Rolling Stones magazine ranking it amongst the best songs of all time.

-So while there are of course tons of easy open chords, in between the bars there are a lot of small country/blues licks and phrases thrown in, it might seem like they are fast but if you play these using hammer-ons and pull off it becomes much easier to get the speed required to execute them.
+So while there are tons of easy open chords, in between the bars there are a lot of small country/blues licks and phrases thrown in.
+They might seem fast, but if you play these using hammer-ons and pull off, it becomes much easier to get the speed required to execute them.

 Final Thoughts On Easy Acoustic Guitar Songs For Beginners

 This list of 60 Easy Acoustic Guitar Songs for Beginners is a fantastic resource for those starting out on their guitar journey.

 Whether you’re looking to play classic hits or contemporary tunes, this list has got you covered.

 As a beginner, it’s important to remember that progress takes time and effort, but the rewards are well worth it.